MarcDirven/cpp-lazy/README.md

 Or add `cpp-lazy/include` to the additional include directories in e.g. Visual Studio.

 # Benchmarks cpp-lazy
 These benchmarks include the creation of the view object + 1 iteration.
+All the container sizes were 32, except the iterable to except in `lz::except` function.
+The 'main' container had a size of 32, the container to except had a size of 16.

 <div style="text-align:center"><img src="https://i.imgur.com/duTMqRz.png" /></div>